 Fat, just as on keto, is a lever – you use it to cover your energy needs and to help you not feel hungry all the time.

 Fat is also essential for your hormones, so you shouldn’t go extremely low on it (less than 30 g fat per day is not advisable and likely not safe), but you can play with it to keep yourself in a deficit, or, alternatively, to maintain your weight (depending on your goals).

 The amount of fat will depend on the amount of carbs you’re consuming – if your carbs are higher, your fat should be adjusted in the opposite direction.

-Another thing to keep in mind is that the body cannot adequately burn big amounts of carbs and fat at the same time, so if you’re at the higher end of carbs (around 100 g per day), for the best results you should consume them strategically.
-To do that, you can either combine protein & carbs or protein & fat in the same meal – either way, just avoid combining high carbs and high fat.
+Another thing to keep in mind is that the body cannot adequately burn large amounts of carbs and fat at the same time.
+So, if you’re at the higher end of carbs (around 100 g per day), for the best results you should consume them strategically.
+To do that, you can either combine protein and carbs or protein and fat in the same meal – either way, just avoid combining high carbs and high fat.

 What Are the Benefits of a Low-carb Diet?

 For people who have eaten the typical modern diet up to now, going low-carb will be a very positive change, and will have a number of health benefits, such as: